Seven people found shot to death in burning Alabama home

-VALHERMOSA SPRINGS, Ala.
+VALHERMOSA SPRINGS, A.L.
 (WHNT) – A homicide investigation is underway after seven people and a dog were found dead in an Alabama home.

 Morgan County Sheriff deputies responded to a gunshot call on Talucah Road around midnight where multiple fatalities were reported.
 When Deputies arrived they found the home on fire but were able to put out the flames before firefighters arrived.